Donald Rea: World War II as Experience and Memory

 Donald Rea came to Linfield College on the G.I.
 Bill.
 In this interview, Rea talks about his time in the military during World War II, how he came to Linfield, and how the return of war veterans influenced campus life.
 Rea describes in detail Linfield's Greek life, particularly his fraternity Delta Psi Delta, and extracurriculars that he participated in, such as football and theatre.
 Rea concludes the interview by talking about his career after Linfield, working with both the YMCA and the Scouts.

 Rea, Donald, "Donald Rea: World War II as Experience and Memory" (2019).
-Linfield College Public History Project: World War II as Experience and Memory.
+Linfield University Public History Project: World War II as Experience and Memory.
 Video File.
 Submission 24.